Start by rinsing and de-stemming the tomatoes. Roast them in a 400F oven for 20-25 minutes or until you need them.

 Before draining the reconstituted chiles take a taste of the soaking liquid.
 If it tastes bitter to you then use stock for the sauce.
 If you like the flavor you are welcome to use the soaking liquid in place of the stock.

-Add the drained chiles, roasted tomatoes, and the onion-garlic mixture to a blender along with: 2 cups of stock (or what you used to deglaze the meat pan), 1 teaspoon cumin, 2 teaspoons Mexican oregano, 1/8 teaspoon cinnamon, pinch of ground clove, 2 teaspoons salt, and some freshly cracked black pepper.
-Note that you may not need to add as much salt as me if using store-bought stock.
+Add the drained chiles, roasted tomatoes, and the onion-garlic mixture to a blender along with: 2 cups of stock (or what you used to deglaze the meat pan), 2 chipotles in adobo (optional), 1-2 tablespoons adobo sauce from the can (optional), 1 teaspoon cumin, 2 teaspoons Mexican oregano, 1/8 teaspoon cinnamon, pinch of ground clove, 2 teaspoons salt, and some freshly cracked black pepper.
 Combine well.
+Note: if you're using stock that's high in sodium you can consider starting with a single teaspoon of salt and going from there.

-Store leftover Birria in an airtight container in the fridge where it will keep for a few days.
+Store leftover Birria in the fridge where it will keep for a few days.